-Individuals shall be accorded impartial access to care without regard to race, religion, sex, gender identity, sexual orientation, ethnicity, age, handicap or sources of payment for care.
+Individuals shall be accorded impartial access to care without regard to race, color, creed, religion, sex, national origin, disability, gender identity, sexual orientation, ethnicity, age, handicap or sources of payment for care.
 If a surrogate (parent, legal guardian, health care representative) is designated to exercise patient’s rights when the patient is incapable of doing so, the patient’s rights will be exercised without coercion, discrimination or retaliation.
 The patient has the right to considerate, respectful care at all times and with respect for personal privacy in an environment that preserves dignity.

 Plan of Care—The patient has the right to:

 Identity of Care Givers and Continuity of Care—The patient has the right to:

 - Participate in the development, implementation and revision of his/her inpatient, outpatient, discharge and pain management plan of care, including the right to request or refuse treatment.
 Make informed decisions regarding his/her care, and be informed of his/her health status.
 Know who is responsible for authorizing and performing procedure or treatment.
 Expect that his/her advance directives regarding end-of-life decisions will be honored.

 - Be treated with discretion and sensitivity regarding values and beliefs of self and family surrounding tissue/organ donation.

 - Have his/her pain treated as effectively as possible, which includes appropriate assessment and management of pain in a timely response to reports of pain.